mutepairejonah/SocialSphere/replit.md

-# Instagram Clone - Social Media Application
+# InstaClone - Social Media Application

 ## Overview

-This is a full-stack Instagram clone built with React, TypeScript, and Firebase.
+This is a full-stack Instagram clone (InstaClone) built with React, TypeScript, and Firebase.
 The application provides core social media functionality including user authentication, profile management, post creation and sharing, real-time messaging, and audio/video calling capabilities.
 The frontend uses React with Vite for fast development, styled with Tailwind CSS and shadcn/ui components.
 Firebase handles all backend services including authentication, Firestore for data storage, Firebase Storage for media files, and Realtime Database for live features.

 ## User Preferences